Damon Mason

-Damon Mason (born April 21, 1974) is an American former football defensive back.
+Damon Mason (born April 21, 1974) is an American former professional football defensive back who played in the Arena Football League (AFL).

 Playing career

 High school

 Mason played high school football at Destrehan High School.

 College career

 Mason played college football at the University of Southwestern Louisiana and Jones County Junior College.
 He spent 1992 as redshirt freshman at Southwestern Louisiana before transferring to Jones County for the 1993 season.
 In 1994, Mason returned to Southwestern Louisiana and played through 1996.
 He finished his career at Southwestern Louisiana with 243 total tackles, 28 tackles for loss, four sacks and six interceptions and had his number was retired by the school.
 In 2018, he was inducted into the University of Louisiana at Lafayette (formerly Southwestern Louisiana) Athletics Hall of Fame.

 Professional career

 Mason played in the Arena Football League (AFL) for the Orlando Predators, New Jersey/Las Vegas Gladiators, Carolina Cobras, Grand Rapids Rampage, Austin Wranglers, Utah Blaze and New Orleans VooDoo.
 He retired as the AFL career tackle leader.